 By comparing offers from different providers, shippers can gauge the market rate and be more selective.
 While the lowest quote might not always be the best option, shippers have the flexibility to evaluate other important variables like carrier reputation, service quality, and additional services provided.
 Weighing costs and benefits, shippers can choose the rate that offers them the best bang for their buck depending on the shipment details.

 As one of the largest freight networks in the country, Uber Freight offers shippers access to multiple, instant carrier spot and contract quotes as part of our suite of shipper solutions, including our TMS.
-Shippers can choose from our network of carriers of all sizes across the country in our Shipper Platform or TMS—or collaborate with our team of experts to find the right fit for them.
+Shippers can choose from our network of carriers of all sizes across the country in Uber Freight Shipping or TMS—or collaborate with our team of experts to find the right fit for them.

 Building strong relationships with carriers can lead to more favorable rates over time.
 Regular shipping needs or a consistent volume of freight can indicate to carriers that you are a valued customer.
 Open communication, transparent expectations, and reliable payments help establish trust and loyalty with your shipping partners.

 Uber Freight’s robust network of carriers on our platform wasn’t built overnight.
 Our team of experts has long-standing relationships with a variety of carriers.
-By deploying our managed transportation services, Uber Freight’s team becomes yours, allowing you access to transparent carrier rates.
+By deploying our managed transportation services, Uber Freight’s team becomes a partner, allowing access to transparent carrier rates.

 Small and mid-sized businesses can also take advantage of Uber Freight’s network.
-Our rate lock tool allows shippers using the Shipper Platform to secure the same transparent rates as larger enterprises with a short-term commitment and the flexibility they need.
+Our rate lock tool allows shippers using Uber Freight Shipping to secure the same transparent rates as larger enterprises with a short-term commitment and the flexibility they need.

 Ready to take advantage of transparent carrier rates to drive your business forward?
 Uber Freight’s offerings connect you with a vast network of carriers, ensuring access to up front trucking rates that align with your budget.
 With accurate, real-time quotes and the power to compare options, Uber Freight empowers you to make informed decisions, optimize your logistics, and secure the best rates for your shipments.
 Sign up today to get an instant quote.